Record Program Entry Requirements and Procedure

 - All antlered big game species in which the inside spread measurement is included in the final score, the skull plate cannot be split or altered in any way, either by, intentional or unintentional means and must be intact.

 - No repairs or alterations to the antlers or horns, is acceptable.

 - Purchased antlers ARE NOT ELIGIBLE, unless registered in the name of the hunter who harvested the animal..

 - Once an animal has been harvested, tagged, registered or reported, the antlers/horns/skull must complete a mandatory 60 day drying period.
 Before the drying period begins, completely clean the skull plate of antlered and horned animals.
 In the case of bear or cougar skull, the drying period doesn’t begin until the skull is completely cleaned of all flesh and membrane.
 During the mandatory drying period, the antlers/horns/skull must remain at room temperature and normal atmospheric humidity, in an unaltered state.

 - Once the drying period has elapsed, the hunter gets in contact with one of the Club’s volunteer official measurers and has the antlers/horns/skull scored.
-A complete list of all official measurers is available on-line. * Animals Officially scored by organizations where the score is derived exactly the same as B&Q will be accepted.
+A list of official measurers is available on-line.
+Animals Officially scored by organizations where the score is derived exactly the same as B&Q will be accepted.

 Record Program Entry Checklist

 - Bolt & Quarrel Club WILL accept submissions electronically submitted or by mail.

 - For entry submission, the original score sheet (either B&Q, B&C, or P and Y), signed and dated by the Official Measurer must be sent to the Club’s office along with:

 - $40 (US funds) non-refundable Entry fee. $50 (US funds) for foreign Submissions.
 All payments MUST be in the form of cash, on-line payment, check, or money order.